 “Only you would see that.”

 She looked at him questioningly.

 He could read her thoughts.
 Didn’t his wife see that he was handsome?
 But none of Linda right now, not until sunrise.
 Night was meant for dreams.

-Rain drops on a window, the moon aglow in a velvet sky… Timothy could not have hoped for a more romantic setting.
-He had cajoled Sharon into their spending the night in her room rather than his because he didn’t want his personals to distract him.
-They would have reminded him of Linda, starting with his suitcase… she had bought it… just as she had chosen the frame to his reading glasses, which were positioned on a book she had recommended, some self-help guide about inspiration and faith in oneself.
+Rain drops on a window, the moon aglow in a velvet sky… Malcolm could not have hoped for a more romantic setting.
+He had cajoled Sharon into their spending the night in her room rather than in his because he didn’t want his personals to distract him.
+They would have reminded him of Linda, starting with his suitcase.
+She had bought it, just as she had chosen the frame to his reading glasses, which were positioned on a book she had recommended, some self-help guide about inspiration and faith in oneself.
 Both items were on the night table next to his phone that could ring at any minute with her on the other end.
 Suppose it was ringing right now?
 What excuse would he have for not having picked up?